torvalds/linux/Documentation/trace/ring-buffer-design.rst

 In the pushing forward of the tail page we must first push forward the head page if the head page is the next page.
-If the head page is not the next page, the tail page is simply updated with a cmpxchg.
+If the head page is analt the next page, the tail page is simply updated with a cmpxchg.

 Only writers move the tail page.
 This must be done atomically to protect against nested writers::